Our plan on a page for 2024

 2. Where do we want to be in 12-18 months' time?

-• We will improve access for women and their partners to our community perinatal mental health team
+- Continuously improving access for women and their partners to our community perinatal mental health team.

 3. How are we going to get there?

-• We are offering a rolling programme of city wide multi agency perinatal mental health awareness training and contributing to the learning of medical students, student nurses, midwives, and AHP’s
+- Offer a programme of Leeds-wide perinatal mental health awareness training for medical students, student nurses, midwives, and Allied Health Professionals.

 4. Improving service user and carer experience.

-• We will involve service users and carers in our planning for the future of our servicesA white smiley face on a green background
+- We will involve service users and carers in our planning for the future of our services.

-• We will continue to use friends and family feedback to develop our services and improve service user experience
+- Continue to use friends and family feedback to develop our services and improve service user experience.

-• Support and educate the Leeds city wide workforce to improve early detection of women who may be experiencing mental health problems in the perinatal period
+- Support and educate the Leeds workforce to better identify women who might be facing mental health challenges during the perinatal period.

 5. How we will improve staff experience